openstack/ironic/doc/source/admin/drivers/ilo.rst

 To enable ``secure_boot`` on a node add it to ``capabilities`` as below::

- openstack baremetal node set <node-uuid> --property capabilities='secure_boot:true'
+ baremetal node set <node-uuid> --property capabilities='secure_boot:true'

 Alternatively see `Hardware Inspection Support`_ to know how to automatically populate the secure boot capability.